 2. The Meta Description

-This is the bit of text that is seen under the title in the SERPs.
-Google doesn’t always put this piece of content in the results pages, so I recommend to include it anyway just in case it does.
+Meta descriptions are the bit of text that is seen under the title in the organic search results.
+Google doesn’t always put this piece of content in the search engine results pages, so I recommend to include it anyway just in case it does.

 While this part may not be as important as the title, it must still be relevant to the reader.
 This is a good way to differentiate between you and your competitors.

-If you don’t include a meta description then Google will do it for you and will take it out of your content.
+If you don’t include a meta description then Google will do it for you.
+The bot will take it out of your content where it believes your web page is about.
 It may not even make sense, so take the time and add one in.

 The description should be between 150 – 160 characters in length, and again having the keyword as close to the start as possible will give you the best outcome.